spacetelescope/stpipe/docs/source/model_library.rst

 - Must be compatible with stpipe infrastructure (eg implements ``crds_observatory``, ``get_crds_parameters``, etc methods)
-- Several steps implemented different memory optimizations and had significant complexity added to deal with containers that sometimes returned filenames and sometimes returned models
+- Several steps implemented different memory optimizations
+- Step code has additional complexity to deal with containers that sometimes returned filenames and sometimes returned models

 Additionally, pipelines and steps may be expected to handle large